 If you are a minFraud Legacy customer, please see our What's New in minFraud Score, minFraud Insights, and minFraud Factors document for a summary of the changes.

 To learn more about the minFraud services and to purchase credits, please visit the minFraud Overview page.
-If you are interested in minFraud Factors, please contact our Enterprise Business team for assistance.
-To better understand the differences between each minFraud service, review our minFraud Service Comparison page and the Response Body section below.
+To better understand the differences between each minFraud service, review our minFraud Service Comparison page and the API response body documentation.

 The following APIs are developed and maintained by MaxMind.
 See our guide on developing for the community if you have questions about creating or sharing your own unofficial clients or integrations.

 We provide a Dispositions API for use with Disposition setting from the Transaction Details page.
 Use this API to integrate with your order management system, payment processor, or other internal system so that manual review decisions made from the account portal are available within your own systems.
 For more information about setting dispositions from the account portal, please refer to the article on reviewing transactions on our knowledge base.

 If you are using our minFraud transaction fraud detection service, we also encourage you to use our report transaction service.
 By reporting transactions, you can help us significantly increase the amount of fraud we can detect for you.
 We build custom machine learning models for each customer based on reported transactions.
 We also manually review many reported transactions to identify customizations and algorithmic improvements for each customer reporting feedback.